Limits to black-box amplification in QMA: Limits to black-box QMA amplification

-The promise problem is to decide whether the oracle parameter satisfies $z\in E$ (yes-instances) or $z\in F$ (no-instances).
-It is obvious that Arthur can do so with constant soundness and completeness (and even with trivial witness), so the problem is in $\QMA$.
+The promise problem is to decide whether the oracle parameter satisfies $\abs{\theta} \leq \pi - u$ for some arbitrary constant $u \in (0,\pi/4]$, or $\theta = \pi$.
+Which of these two cases corresponds to yes-instances and no-instances is reversed for the proof of the completeness and soundness barrier, but in either case it is obvious that Arthur can do so with constant soundness and completeness (and even with trivial witness), so the problem is in $\QMA$.
 We will now show, however, that there are limits to how close the completeness and soundness can get to 1 and 0 respectively using polynomial resources.